Gaurav9540/docker/README.md

 🔹 2.
 Docker Volume  <br>

 🔸 1.
 Bind Mount
-Definition: A bind mount maps a specific file or directory on the host into the container.
+Definition: A bind mount maps a specific file or directory on the host into the container. <br>
 ✅ Characteristics:  <br>
  - You specify the exact path on the host.
  - The file/directory must already exist on the host (or be created manually).